-(a) Primarily for Personnel from Developing Countries.19 Payment authority is only for the payment of expenses of, and special compensation for, personnel from developing countries.

-(i) Exception: SECDEF may authorize the payment of such expenses and special compensation for personnel from a country other than a developing country if the Secretary determines that such payment is necessary to respond to extraordinary circumstances and is in the national security interest of the United States.

-(b) Non-Defense Liaison Officers.
-The authority to pay non-defense liaison officer expenses may be exercised only if the assignment of that liaison officer as a liaison officer with the DOD was accepted by the Secretary of Defense with the coordination of the Secretary of State.
+- (a) Only for Developing Countries.
+18 May be used only for the payment of expenses of, and special compensation for, personnel from developing countries, except that the Secretary of Defense may authorize the payment of such expenses and special compensation for personnel from a country other than a developing country if the Secretary determines that such payment is necessary to respond to extraordinary circumstances and is in the national security interest of the United States. - (b) Non-Defense Liaison Officers.
+The authority to pay non-defense liaison officer expenses may be exercised only if the assignment of that liaison officer as a liaison officer with the DOD was accepted by the Secretary of Defense with the coordination of the Secretary of State. - (5) Approval Authority: Assistant Secretary of Defense for Strategy, Plans, and Capabilities; Commanders of Combatant Commands; Director, DSCA; or Director, POW/MIA Accounting Agency (where Secretary of State concurrence is required, it must be obtained by DSCA or the ASD(SPC)). - (6) Practitioner's Notes: The Services fund 312 activities from their O&M appropriations.

-- (5) Approval Authority: SECDEF (with Secretary of State concurrence where required). - (6) Practitioner's Notes: 10 U.S.C. § 312 does not permit the payment of U.S. personnel expenses for theater security cooperation.
-For U.S. personnel expenses, legal advisors should review the activity and identify the proper funding authority and source of funds most appropriate for the activity.

-(a) U.S. personnel expenses may be paid through O&M authorizations and appropriations outside of 10 U.S.C. § 312.
-For example, if the activity is a military-to-military contact (M2M) (e.g., subject matter expert exchange, key leader engagement, traveling contact team) legal advisors should consider Traditional Combatant Commander Activities (TCA) funding.

-19 "Developing country," as it applies to chapter 16 of title 10 United States Code, means all low and middle income countries based on gross national income per capita as published annually in the World Bank list of economies.
-Adopting this definition aligns the DoD with the common standard accepted across the U.S. Government.
-Office of the Under Secretary of Defense Memorandum, 15 May 2017.
+18 Section 1241(n) of the NDAA for FY 2017 directed the SecDef to prescribe a definition of "developing country" for purposes of Chapter 16.
+The Under Secretary of Defense (Policy), via memorandum titled "Definition of 'Developing Country' for Security Cooperation Programs," May 15, 2017, subsequently defined "developing country" to mean all low and middle income countries based on gross national income per capita as published annually in the World Bank list of economies.

-(b) TCA funding is for U.S. personnel during COCOMdirected military-to-military contacts (M2Ms), inferring 10 U.S.C. § 164.
-M2Ms consist of interactions between U.S. and foreign forces for security cooperation or other specific COCOM objectives.
+- (a) 10 U.S.C. § 312 does not permit the payment of U.S. personnel expenses for theater security cooperation.
+For U.S. personnel expenses, legal advisors should review the activity and identify the proper funding authority and source of funds most appropriate for the activity. - (b) U.S. personnel expenses may be funded by O&M appropriations.
+For example, if the activity is a military-to-military activity (M2M) (e.g., subject matter expert exchange, key leader engagement, traveling contact team) legal advisors should consider Traditional Combatant Commander Activities (TCA) funding. - (c) TCA funding is for U.S. personnel during CCMD-directed military-to-military activities (M2Ms), under the authority of 10 U.S.C. § 164.
+M2Ms consist of interactions between U.S. and foreign forces for security cooperation or other specific CCMD objectives.
 TCA funding cannot be used for training foreign militaries.
-TCA funding fulfills the longstanding requirement for COCOMs to interact with foreign militaries in order to promote regional security and other national security goals.

-(c) When reviewing an M2M, legal advisors should be cautious to apply the analyses typically reserved for interoperability (or Little "t") training.
-The limits of interoperability training, as discussed in the Hon.
-Bill Alexander Opinion, do not have a legal basis within a TCA analysis.
-Legal advisors should instead focus on the content of the activity to determine whether it meets the intent of TCA and ultimately the Necessary Expense Doctrine.

-c.
-Training with Friendly Foreign Countries: Payment of Training and Exercise Expenses: 10 U.S.C. § 321.

-(1) Purpose: authorizes armed forces under the jurisdiction of the Secretary of Defense to train with the military forces or other security forces of a friendly foreign country so long as the Secretary determines that it is in the national security interest of the U.S. to do so AND the primary purpose of the training for which payment may be made shall be to train United States forces.

-(a) Authorizes the payment of incremental expenses as defined in 10 U.S.C. §301.
+TCA funding fulfills the long-standing requirement for CCMDs to interact with foreign militaries in order to promote regional security and other national security goals. - (d) When reviewing an M2M, legal advisors should be cautious to ensure the activity does not rise to the level of training.
+Legal advisors should focus on the content of the activity to determine whether it meets the intent of TCA and ultimately the Necessary Expense Doctrine. - c.
+Training with Friendly Foreign Countries: Payment of Training and Exercise Expenses: 10 U.S.C. § 321. - (1) Purpose: authorizes armed forces under the jurisdiction of the Secretary of Defense to train with the military forces or other security forces of a friendly foreign country so long as the Secretary determines that it is in the national security interest of the U.S. to do so AND the primary purpose of the training for which payment may be made shall be to train United States forces. - (a) Authorizes the payment of incremental expenses as defined in 10 U.S.C. §301.
+Limit the payment of incremental expenses to friendly foreign countries only to developing countries, except in the case of exceptional circumstances as specified in the regulations.